-- You must be running a deal on the product.
+2. You must be running an Amazon Deal on the product.

 While that might give you sticker shock, we’ve discovered that the returns are huge.
 For Cloud Massage, one of our compression therapy brands, the sessions rate during the Live segment increased 500% over a comparable 7-Day Deal, which led to a 177% increase in revenue.

-“The revenue lift we saw from Amazon Live placements definitely paid for themselves, but even if it hadn’t driven as much direct revenue lift I believe we nonetheless would have benefited from the brand awareness each placement gave us.
-Not only did each live deliver attributed revenue; it also provided a short-term boost in rank,” says Yonny Reichel, Amazon Audience Advertising Director.
+“The revenue lift we saw from Amazon Live placements definitely paid for themselves,” says Thrasio’s Amazon Audience advertising director, Yonny Reichel, “But even if it hadn’t driven as much direct revenue lift, I believe we would have benefited from the brand awareness each placement gave us.
+Not only did each live deliver attributed revenue; it also provided a short-term boost in rank.”

 Or you can give it a shot yourself.
 It’s free to live stream on the app so long as you have an iPhone or another iOS device, download it here.
 You can boost your own content (or influencer content) via the app too.